abhinavsagar/mssa/README.md

 ![roc-auc](images/ss6.png)

-### Results using CamVid dataset.
+### Results using CamVid dataset:

+![roc-auc](images/img4.png)

 First column: input image from dataset, second column: predicted segmentation from our network and third column: ground truth segmentation.

-![roc-auc](images/img4.png)

 ## Citing

 If you find this code useful in your research, please consider citing the paper: